Planning for Your Surgery

 - Report to Admissions, located off the main hospital lobby, to register.
 Admissions staff will have you verify personal identification information and place a hospital name bracelet on your wrist.
 This bracelet must be worn until discharge from the hospital.

-- After completing the Admission process, you will be directed to the Pre-Op Department on the 3rd floor, where the Pre-Op RNs will get you ready for surgery.
+- After completing the Admission process, you will be escorted to the Pre-Op Department on the 3rd floor, where the Pre-Op RNs will get you ready for surgery.
 Visitors are limited to one per patient.
 All other visitors can wait in the Waiting Room, located on 2R.

 - The nurse will review all your medical information entered by PSP (this includes medical/surgical history, all medications, allergies, planned surgery, site of surgery, etc.).
 This process may seem repetitive, but it is a safety check and must be done by all medical/nursing staff caring for you on the day of surgery.